 The day before Hercules' birth, Zeus was so excited about the coming of his son that he joyfully announced to all the gods of Olympus that a son of his is about to be born, meant to rule everyone around him.
-Hera, his rightful wife and Queen of the Gods, trying to process another betrayal from her husband asked him to make an oath.
+Hera, his rightful wife and Queen of the Gods, trying to process another betrayal from her husband asked him to take an oath.
 This oath stated that the first baby to be born on that day would rule those around him.
 Then, she forbade Eileithyia, her daughter, and goddess of childbirth, to allow Alcmene to give birth before she returns to Olympus.
-Then she descended on Earth and forced the wife of Sthenelus to give birth prematurely to Eurystheus, taking advantage that way of Zeus' oath and depriving of Hercules his right to rule.
+Then, she descended on Earth and forced the wife of Sthenelus to give birth prematurely to Eurystheus, taking advantage that way of Zeus' oath and depriving of Hercules his right to rule.

 Unfortunately, this was not the end of Hercules' turmoil.
 Hera was on a wrath path and continuously tried either to kill or torture the illegitimate son of Zeus.
 When Hercules got older and moved to Thebes, he married the daughter of King Creon, Megara, and had a happy family with her.
 Hera seized the opportunity of vengeance and drove him mad leading him to kill his own children and wife.
-After being healed by Antikyreus, Hercules desperate by his own acts tried to find salvation and release himself from the unbearing guilt of Erinyes.
+After being healed by Antikyreus, Hercules desperate by his own acts tried to find salvation and release himself from the unbearing guilt of Erinyes, the female chthonic deities of vengeance.
 He decided to take advice from the sanctuary of Apollo at Delphi, where the Great Oracle told him to put himself in the service of the king of Tiryns, Eurystheus.
 Collaborating with Hera, Eurystheus took the chance of putting the life of Hercules in danger by assigning him a series of labors that would probably kill every man.
 In return, if Hercules would pass through all the tasks, Eurystheus would purify him from his sin.
 The king of Tiryns welcomed Hercules to his palace and announced to him his first task: the slaughter of the Nemean Lion.

 The Nemean Lion